Email Marketing

 DNS Verification

-To verify a domain, you need to add DNS records (typically DKIM and SPF) to your domain's DNS settings.
+To verify a sending domain, you need to add DNS records (typically DKIM and SPF) to your domain's DNS settings.
 The exact records are provided by Gordon CRM when you add a new sender identity.

 Once the records propagate and are confirmed, the dns_verified flag is set to true and the identity becomes available for sending.
+Upon verification, Resend's built-in tracking is automatically disabled on the domain — Gordon CRM handles click and open tracking through its own first-party tracking engine.

 ⚠️ Important: Only DNS-verified sender identities can be used to send emails.
 Unverified identities are stored but cannot be selected for campaigns or broadcasts.